 NYC DOT developed a program dedicated to upgrading and installing new pedestrian ramps and is committed to making pedestrian space safe and accessible for all road users.
 Existing pedestrian ramps must comply with the 2010 Americans with Disabilities Act Standards for Accessible Design (ADA).
-New and upgraded pedestrian ramps will be constructed to comply with the latest version of NYC DOT's Highway Rules, Standard Specifications, Standards Details of Construction, and ADA, including a detectable warning surface in a contrasting color to help guide persons who are blind or have low vision.
+New and upgraded pedestrian ramps will be constructed to comply with the latest version of NYC DOT's Highway Rules, Standard Specifications, Standards Details of Construction, and the Americans with Disabilities Act (ADA), and will include a detectable warning surface in a color that contrasts with surroundings to help guide persons who are blind or have low vision.

-In addition, NYC DOT recently completed surveying all pedestrian ramps throughout the city in order to create a comprehensive inventory and assessment of current conditions.
-This effort will aid in the evaluation of existing conditions and help in the development of a prioritization model that will determine areas with greater need throughout the five boroughs (scheduled to be completed in December of 2020).
+In addition, NYC DOT recently completed a survey of all pedestrian ramps throughout the city to create a comprehensive inventory and an assessment of current conditions is currently underway.
+This effort will aid in the evaluation of existing conditions and help in the development of a prioritization model that will determine areas with greater need throughout the five boroughs.